 Have you ever tried to restore from your backups?
 If not, how do you know if they are good backups?
 If so, how long has it been?
 Things may have changed since you last tried to restore, and your backups may not be as good as they once were.
 It’s better to find out whether your backups are good or not before you need them.

 Who or what has access to your backups?

 A common problem I have seen over the years is the exposure of the backups themselves.
 Far too often, the backup file location is accessible to many, if not all, users on the network.
 This can lead to two dangerous scenarios:

 - Backups are easily encrypted by ransomware, right when they are needed most

 - Employees could destroy and/or steal the backups, leading to an exposure of sensitive data

 It’s important to restrict access to your backups to only a few individuals.
 At FeneTech, our cloud backups are only accessible to three vetted employees.
-In order to access those backups, those employees must have a password and their phone (MFA) to login.
-As those backups are not accessible via standard file share protocols (like SMB), the risk of encryption ransomware attack is incredibly unlikely.
+In order to access those backups, those employees must have a password and their phone (MFA) to log in.
+As those backups are not accessible via standard file share protocols (like SMB), the risk of an encryption ransomware attack is incredibly unlikely.

 The above questions should get you started looking into your current backup routines.
 If you’re currently slow because of COVID-19, it’s the perfect time to start.
 There’s obviously a lot more to backups than what I’ve mentioned above.
 I’m interested to hear from you on what areas you’d like me to discuss regarding backups.
 Leave a comment below, so that I know what areas I should cover next.